 What is a 501c3 Nonprofit?
 Your Guide to Tax-Exempt Status

-Understand the core of tax-exempt charitable organizations and how they fuel positive change in communities nationwide.
+Understand the core of tax-exempt charitable organizations and how to navigate their formation and benefits.

 Key Takeaways